vericks101/Vitae-Opus-Web/README.md

-#Vitae-Opus
+#Opus

-This is a repository to represent the Vitae Opus project.
+This is a repository to represent the Opus project.